-Skyren Concrete owner Jason Benson Announces Work Completed for Alpharetta Surcheros Grand Opening
+Skyren Concrete Owner Jason Benson Announces Work Completed for Alpharetta Surcheros Grand Opening

-Dallas, Georgia based Skyren Concrete Construction company completes project for Grand Opening of successful growing restaurant group’s flagship restaurant
+Dallas, Georgia concrete construction company completes project for successful growing restaurant group's flagship restaurant's May 11th Grand Opening

-Dallas, Georgia, USA, 2022-May-03 — /EPR Network/ — Jason Benson, owner of Skyren Concrete Construction announced the completion of extensive concrete project for newest location for Fresh Mex Restaurant Group.
+Dallas, Georgia, USA, 2022-May-04 — /EPR Network/ — Jason Benson, owner of Skyren Concrete Construction announced the completion of extensive concrete project for newest location for Fresh Mex Restaurant Group.

 “Finishing all the interior and exterior work needed to help Surcheros with their upcoming Grand Opening was a rewarding experience,” said Benson.
 “We’re proud to have played an important part in constructing their flagship restaurant and can’t wait to enjoy our first meal there, too!.”